NickyMeuleman/nicky-blog/content/json-schema/index.md

 ## Your own schema

 A schema doesn't need to be remote.
-You can link your file of choice to a self written and/or local schema too.
+You can also link your file of choice to a self written and/or local schema.

 In this `json` file, we point to the schema used to validate against.

+> Many (but not all) editors support this way of linking a file to a schema

 ```json
 // drivers.json